paulo-trigo/GetClean_CourseProject/readme.md

 * domain independent functions that follow the SQL paradigm

-* domain dependent functions that implement this analysis workflow
+* domain dependent functions that implement this "data analysis"" workflow

 ##### >> The domain independent functions are: